chelseanorrgard/WhereIs/README.md

 ## 🤝 Contributing

-We'd love your help making this app even more awesome!
+I'd love your help making this app even more awesome!

 1. 🍴 Fork the repository
 2. 🌿 Create a feature branch (`git checkout -b feature/amazing-feature`)